-MHA will document the oral verification or the attempt(s) to verify in the family's file.
+MHA will document the oral verification attempt(s) in the family's file.

-10.1.5 Family Self-Certifications Link: Notice PIH 2013-03
+10.1.5 Family Self-Certifications

+Link: Notice PIH 2013-03

-The documents in the application packet and annual reexamination packet serve as the family's selfcertifications.
+The documents in the application packet and annual reexamination packet serve as the family's self-certifications.
 When MHA is unable to obtain third-party verification, MHA will document in the family file the reason that third-party verification was not available.
 When information cannot be verified by a third-party or by review of documents, family members will be required to submit self-certifications attesting to the accuracy of the information they have provided to MHA.
 MHA may require the family to certify that a family member does not receive a particular type of income or benefit.